jsslol/Zipcode_Locator/README.md

 # Zipcode_Locator
 Simple program created to help a friend with their work so they wouldn't have to look up hundreds of zipcodes manually.
 OpenCage Geocode API was a free API used to create the program.
-This was a one time use program so it's a little rough around the edges in terms of operation.
+This was a one time use program so it's a little rough around the edges in terms of operation. <br><br>
+Note: The API key has been removed so if you are wanting to run the program you would need to get a free key from OpenCage.
 # How the program works
 <ol>
   <li>The Parse file takes an input from a CSV file and outputs a list in a format that the Geocode API can use.</li>